Why file?

 - MilTax online software is also available for the members of military and certain veterans, regardless of income, and is offered through the Department of Defense.

-Remember, the safest and fastest way to get a tax refund is to combine electronic filing with Direct Deposit!
+Remember, the safest and fastest way to get a tax refund is to combine electronic filing with Tuesday, April 15, is the last day of the regular filing season for most taxpayers to file their personal federal tax return or pay any tax owed without requesting an extension.

 Federal Tax Deadlines